Pothos plants are incredibly easy house plants to grow and maintain.

 Overwatering this plant results in root rot fungal disease and yellowing leaves.

 Too much water, low light and poor drainage mean the soil stays wet for a prolonged time.

 NOTE: Using distilled water is preferred over tap water with its extra chemicals.

 When this happens, root rot starts.
 When the roots are damaged, the stem and leaves don’t get the required nutrients to grow.

-Eventually, a nutrient deficiency cause the leaves to start turning yellow.
+Eventually, a nutrient deficiency causes the leaves to start turning yellow.

 Keep in mind under-watering the plant may result in the same outcome.

 It is essential to find the right balance.